vaarvik/project-template/README.md

 ## Usage
 Both the style and JS is minimized and ordered using Gulp.
 ### SMACSS
 The CSS method for this project is [SMACSS](http://smacss.com/).
 Since we're in 2020 we've used SASS which compiles into a style.css file.
 The main thing to know about SMACSS is that the style is sorted into five categories to make the style easy to work with even as the code become really large.
-However, in our case we also have the category global which stores all the global SASS variables, mixins etc. which is used down the tree later.
+However, in our case we also have the category global which stores all the global SASS variables, mixins etc.
-The five (+2) categories are:
+The five (+1) categories are:
 1. Global - Variables for global colors, sizes, fonts, etc. for the site (MODIFICATION: not a part of the original SMACSS).
 2. Base - The base style for tag elements (reset etc.)
-3. Utility - General helper classes that can be applied or extended everywhere (MODIFICATION: not a part of the original SMACSS).
-4. Layout - The biggest components that works as containers as for example header and footer.
+3. Layout - The biggest components that works as containers as for example header and footer.
-5. Module - Reusable modules.
+4. Module - Reusable modules.
 The components that go inside the layouts.
-6. State - Overrides all other styles by forcing a change in a components state.
+5. State - Overrides all other styles by forcing a change in a components state.
-7. Theme - Whenever there should be an adjustment (as for example colors etc.) to a child theme.
+6. Theme - Whenever there should be an adjustment (as for example colors etc.) to a child theme.
 Not used unless there's actually several themes on the site.

 The hardest ones to differentiate is Layout and Module.
 A good rule of thumb is that a layout component should have "the" in front of it (because it's singular), while a module should have "a/an" in front of it (because it's plural).
 For example "the header" (layout) and "a card" (module) with "a card__header" (module child/element).
 #### Naming